-The City of Battle Ground’s Engineering Division is responsible for design, construction, and contracts with Clark Public Utilities for repair and maintenance of street lights within the City.
+The City of Battle Ground’s Engineering Division is responsible for design, construction, repair and maintenance of street lights within the City.

 Street lighting provides improved roadway safety.
 There are currently about 2,500 street lights within the City of Battle Ground.
 The City uses LED lights, which use far less power than high pressure sodium lights.

 The City currently does not have budget to install new street lights on existing streets.
 All new street lights will be installed with capital projects or as a requirement of development.

 Reporting Street Light Outage

 If there is a street light out in your neighborhood please complete a Citizen Action Request.
 Repairs generally take 2-weeks to address.
 Please have the Street Light ID (a 9-digit number starting with B that is located on a strap around the light pole), general location, and description of the problem when sending a request.